NaifA1i/attention-enhanced-deepfake-detection/README.md

 If you use this work, please cite:

 **Attention-Enhanced Deepfake Detection Using ResNet50V2 and Hybrid Attention Mechanisms**
 Naif A. Almalki, Mahmoud Ragab, Faris Kateb
+King Abdulaziz University, Saudi Arabia
 Manuscript under review at *The Visual Computer*, Springer, 2026.
 ---
+### Contact

+For questions, collaborations, or further information, please contact:

+**Naif A. Almalki**
+King Abdulaziz University, Saudi Arabia
+📧 nattiahalmalki@stu.kau.edu.sa